matrix-org/matrix-spec-proposals/proposals/2530-body-as-caption.md

 `body` as a caption instead of a file name.
 The `formatted_body` field should also be supported and work the same way as they do in `m.text` messages.

-## Tradeoffs
+## Comparison to MSC2529

 While this approach isn't backwards-compatible like MSC2529, it's simpler to implement as it doesn't require handling relations.

+Implementing relation-based captions would be especially difficult for bridges.
+It would require either waiting a predefined amount of time for the caption to come through, or editing the message on the target platform (if edits are supported).

-Additionally, some clients already render the body as a file name, so the caption would already be visible in those cases.
+Additionally, some clients already render the body (as a file name), so the new-style caption would already be visible in those cases.

-The format proposed by MSC2529 would also make it technically possible to use other message types without changing the format of the events.
+The format proposed by MSC2529 would also make it technically possible to use other message types without changing the format of the events, which is not possible with this proposal.

 ## Potential issues